The pros and cons of immediate dentures

 How can we help?

-At Impressions Dental Studio, we offer a range of dentures and denture services.
+At Impressions Denture Studio, we offer a range of dentures and denture services.
 If you would like to avoid being without teeth while you have permanent dentures made, we encourage you to come in and chat to us about immediate temporary dentures.
 Our team is available to answer any questions that you have, and will guide you through your treatment from beginning to end.

 If you would like to find out more about immediate dentures, please have a look here.